aws-samples/aws-lambda-clickhouse/README.md

     ```
     npm install
     ```
-1. Set the USER_ARN environmental variable to an ARN of the AWS IAM user that will be granted permission to run queries.
+1. Set USER_ARN environmental variable to the Amazon Resource Name (ARN) of the AWS IAM user that will be granted permission to run queries.
 To set it to your default AWS CLI user:
     ```
     export USER_ARN=`aws sts get-caller-identity | jq -r .Arn`
     ```